Yellow honeyeater: Overview

-Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical mangrove forest.
+Its natural habitats are tropical and subtropical moist lowland forest and mangrove forest.

 The yellow honeyeater hovers in front of the spectacular flowers of the bottlebrush orchid (Coelandria smillieae), which appear in northern Queensland between August and November, while feeding upon the nectar and pollinating the flowers.

 The yellow honeyeater was previously placed in the genus Lichenostomus, but was moved to Stomiopera after a molecular phylogenetic analysis, published in 2011 showed that the original genus was polyphyletic.